 Emma’s famous beauty was by then well-known to Sir William, so much so that he even agreed to pay the expenses for her journey to ensure her speedy arrival.
 A great collector of antiquities and beautiful objects, he took interest in her as another acquisition.
 He had long been happily married until the death of his wife in 1782, and he liked female companionship.
 His home in Naples was well known all over the world for hospitality and refinement.
 He needed a hostess for his salon, and from what he knew about Emma, he thought she would be the perfect choice.
 Greville did not inform Emma of his plan, however, but instead suggested the trip as a prolonged holiday in Naples while he (Greville) was away in Scotland on business.
 Emma was thus sent to Naples, supposedly for six to eight months, little realising that she was going as the mistress of her host.
 She became furious when she realised what Greville had planned for her.

-Emma initially refused to become Hamilton’s mistress but after several months formed a liaison with her elderly host.
-They married on 6 September 1791 when she was twenty-six and Sir William was sixty.
-Once merely low-born Amy Lyon working under the stage name Emma Hart, she was now Lady Hamilton with a husband in the Privy Council.
+Emma initially refused to become Hamilton’s mistress, but after several months in his company she formed a liaison with her elderly host.
+They married on 6 September 1791, when she was twenty-six and Sir William was sixty.
+The low-born Amy Lyon — working under the stage name Emma Hart — was now Lady Hamilton with a husband in the Privy Council.

 As part of her duties as a wife of the British Envoy, Emma welcomed Nelson to Naples in 1793.
-Nelson was already a naval hero, but had lost an arm, an eye, several teeth, and was in ill health.
-Sir William took Nelson into his home and Emma nursed him.
+Nelson was a naval hero when he returned to Naples in 1798, but he had lost an arm, an eye, several teeth, and was in ill health.
+Sir William took gladly took the heroic Nelson into his home and Emma willingly nursed him.
 It didn’t take long for Emma and Nelson to fall in love, and Sir William not only condoned the affair … he seems to have encouraged it.
-Perhaps it was his age or his memories of his own beloved wife, but Sir William only wanted to see his young wife happy with her lover.
+Perhaps it was his age or his memories of his own beloved first wife, but Sir William only wanted to see his young wife happy with her lover.